 Serve and enjoy.

-To make Salsa Verde Agucate:
+How to make Salsa Verde Aguacate

 Prepare the avocado but cutting in half, removing the skin and stone.